Chitravina

 RAVIKIRAN

-• Is the first classical music composer to compose an entire set of 108 songs on the Divya Deshams of Vishnu
+• Is one of the few classical music composers to compose an entire set of 108 songs on the Divya Deshams of Vishnu

-• Is one of the select few to have composed 72 songs in each one of the 72 Melakarta Ragas and individual compositions on each one of the Dashavataram (10 incarnations) of Vishnu besides 2 compositions which highlight all the 10 incarnations.
+• Is one of the select few to have composed 72 songs in each one of the 72 Melakarta Ragas and individual compositions on each one of the Dasha Avataras (10 incarnations) of Vishnu besides 2 compositions which highlight all the 10 incarnations.

 • Is the only composer to have composed in each of the 35 talas of Carnatic music and the first to have composed the 72-mela ragamalika geetam.

-• Has many other unique/interesting creations such as: Pancha-raga-tala-jati-malika tillana, Pancha gati Varnam, Ashtadasha (18) Ragamalika Varnam, Dasha-Ranjani Tillana, Raga-bhasha-malika krtis, Natya-malika tillana, (for bharatanatyam, kathak and kuchipudi dance styles), Tillana in Chaturashra-Tishram and a whole piece with only descending phrases, Sada nin padame in Chakravakam.
+• Has a number of other unique/interesting creations such as: Pancha-raga-tala-jati-malika tillana, Pancha gati Varnam, Ashtadasha (18) Ragamalika Varnam, Dasha-Ranjani Tillana, Raga-bhasha-malika krtis, Natya-malika tillana, (for bharatanatyam, kathak and kuchipudi dance styles), Tillana in Chaturashra-Tishram and a whole piece with only descending phrases, Sada nin padame in Chakravakam.

 • Has employed interesting swaraksharas (where the word matches the solfa note) in compositions like Sariga mada nigrahamu (Hamsanandi) and Sada makhari (Abhogi).